Heitor Martins, the 'Pit Bitoca', is kidnapped and spends five days in captivity - Zoeira

 According to the interpreter of “Pit Bitoca”, he did not fall into the “tinder scam”.
 Martins said he went to a found marked with a woman, but says he never saw her, having been abducted before.

-“There was nothing big.
+“There was nothing special.
 There was no Tinder scam.
-They’re creating things in their heads.
+They are creating things in their heads.
 I went to São José dos Campos to meet a girl from Tinder.
-Then I was caught there and I didn’t even end up meeting the girl.
-That was it. […] I went to meet a girl on Tinder, but it’s not a scam, ‘I fell for the scam’.
+Then I was caught there and I didn’t even end up meeting the girl. […] I went to meet a girl on Tinder, but it’s not a scam, ‘I fell for the scam’.
 I don’t know either..”, she says.